bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 </div>

-‘Apārutā tesaṃ amatassa dvārā ye sotavantā pamuñcantu saddhaṃ.’
+‘Apārutā tesaṁ amatassa dvārā ye sotavantā pamuñcantu saddhaṁ.’

 ‘*Open are the doors to the Deathless.
 May all those who have ears release their faith.*’

-‘Ito paraṃ sakkaccaṃ dhammo sotabbo'ti.’
+‘Ito paraṁ sakkaccaṁ dhammo sotabbo'ti.’

 ‘*After this you should attentively listen to the Dhamma.*’